 - Offer authentic, upscale soul food in a comfortable, local establishment including bar service

 - Support local workforce efforts by hiring local residents

-- Engage in socially-responsible activities by supporting LINC UP, a local non-profit in which owners Darrel and Lewis strongly invest their time and energy
+- Engage in socially-responsible activities by supporting LINC UP, a local non-profit in which owners Darel and Lewis strongly invest their time and energy

 One of America’s original cuisines—harvested and prepared by slaves on plantations—nurtured America’s soul and shaped her emerging identity.
 During the Industrial Revolution, African Americans preserved their traditions and their cuisine, giving us a taste of the original Americana.